 Does the Dog Die in Call of the Wild Movie: Harrison Ford, Wolves & Sled Dogs

-Call of the Wild by Jack London.
+Call of the Wild, Dog story by Jack London.

-“Never was there such a dog!” exclaimed John Thornton.
+“Never was there such a dog!” exclaimed John Thornton

-Call of the wild
+Call of the wild wolf and dog story

 Does the Dog Die in Call of the Wild Movie?
 Harrison Ford, Wolves & Sled Dogs…